 Too much time outside the US – An LPR must maintain her residence in the US.
 A full yearoutside the US may be considered an abandonment of LPR status.
 You will then have to show that you did not intend to give up your residence in the US and that your trip was for a temporary purpose.
 You may also be questioned by immigration authorities about your residency in the US if you are outside of the US for six months or more.
 Even if you were granted the reentry permit, you still need to show that you did not abandon your residency.
 Talk to an immigration lawyer if you plan on being away from the US for a long period of time.

-The new travel ban
+The travel ban

 My law office joins many in the US, who wish to welcome visitors, immigrants and refugees from wherever they come.
 More information about the Supreme Court's June 2018 decision on the Trump's travel ban coming shortly to my blog.
 Many lawful permanent residents may have questions about whom the travel ban affects.

 Remember that you should seek legal advice on your own immigration case before you travel outside the US or file any applications with USCIS.
 Please call my office for a consultation.